MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android-for-work.md

   - **Not configured** (*default*) - This setting isn't evaluated for compliance or non-compliance.
   - **Require** - Require that an up-to-date security provider can protect a device from known vulnerabilities.

-- **Google Play’s device integrity check**
+- **Play integrity verdict**
-  Enter the level of [Google Play’s device integrity check](https://developer.android.com/google/play/integrity) that must be met.
+  Enter the level of [Google's Play device integrity verdict](https://developer.android.com/google/play/integrity) that must be met.
 Your options:
   - **Not configured** (*default*) - Setting isn't evaluated for compliance or non-compliance.
   - **Check basic integrity**
-  - **Check basic integrity & certified devices**
+  - **Check basic integrity & device integrity**

-- **Required device integrity evaluation type**
+- **Play integrity verdict evaluation type**
-  This setting is only available when *Google Play’s device integrity check* is set to either *Check basic integrity* or *Check basic integrity & certified devices*.
+  This setting is only available when *Play integrity verdict* is set to either *Check basic integrity* or *Check basic integrity & device integrity*.

-  Select the evaluation type you want to use to compute Google Play’s device integrity check response.
+  Select the evaluation type you want to use to compute Play integrity verdict response.

   - **Not configured (defaults to basic evaluation)** – (*default*)
-  - **Hardware-backed key** – Require that hardware-backed key attestation is used for Google Play’s device integrity check evaluation.
-Devices that don’t support hardware-backed key attestation are marked as not compliant.
+  - **Check strong integrity** – Require that Check strong integrity attestation is used for Play integrity verdict evaluation.
+Devices that don’t support Check strong integrity attestation are marked as not compliant.

-  For more information about Google Play’s device integrity check and which devices support hardware-backed key attestation, see [Google Play's integrity and signing services](https://developer.android.com/google/play/integrity).
+  For more information about Play integrity verdict and which devices support Check strong integrity attestation, see [Google Play's integrity and signing services](https://developer.android.com/google/play/integrity).
 > [!NOTE]
 > On Android Enterprise devices, **Threat scan on apps** is a device configuration policy.
 Using a configuration policy, administrators can enable the setting on a device.
 See [Android Enterprise device restriction settings](../configuration/device-restrictions-android-for-work.md).